golioth/docs/docs/application-services/2-lightdb-stream/3-querying-data.md

 ## Using Filters

-**Filters:** Users can define a set of rules to filter their data.
+**Filters:** Users may define a set of rules to filter their data.

-- Equality filters will check if a value is equal, not equal, IN and not IN if a list is used.
+- Equality filters will check if a value is equal, not equal, IN and not IN (when a list is used).
     - Operators: `=`, `<>`
 - Number Comparison filters will force a conversion to a float value. \
     - Operators: `<=`, `<`, `>=`, `>`
-- Conditional filter allows for composing queries using AND and OR.
+- Conditional filters allow for composing queries using AND and OR.
     - Operators: `and`, `or`

 ```json